fishman/fishman/README.md

 How GPUs get carved up, shared, and kept from stepping on each other across different hardware, vendors, and clusters.
 And what explodes when that goes wrong.

 I’ve got a thing for edge compute, bare-metal infra, and accelerator silicon.
-If there’s a conference with hardware in Asia, I’m probably there - Computex, Semicon Taiwan, or WeSemiBay in Shenzhen.
+If there’s a conference with hardware in Asia, I’m probably there - Computex, Semicon Taiwan, SuperAI, or WeSemiBay in Shenzhen.

 Right now I’m at [Dynamia](https://dynamia.ai) working on [HAMi](https://github.com/Project-HAMi/HAMi), a CNCF sandbox project that does GPU virtualization and sharing on Kubernetes.
 One Helm chart, 11+ GPU vendors, zero vendor lock-in It’s the only CNCF-backed stack that handles heterogeneous compute.